 Litchi or lychee was initially introduced in Bengal and gradually spread to Bihar, Uttar Pradesh and Punjab.
 The humid conditions and alluvial soil which is rich in calcium in Muzaffarpur and Darbhanga as well as nearby areas proved ideal for litchi cultivation in Bihar.
 In fact, litchi has been an important fruit crop of Muzaffarpur and Darbhanga region since 1907.

-India is considered to be the second largest producer of litchi in the world with Bihar alone accounting for about 50 per cent of the litchi production in the country.
+India is considered to be the second largest producer of litchi in the world with Bihar alone accounting for about 50 per cent of litchi production in the country.
 The fruit is mostly grown in Muzaffarpur and its neighbouring districts of East Champaran, Vaishali, Samastipur and Begusarai.
-The fruit is grown in 3,200 hectares of farms in the state.
+The fruit is grown in 3,200 hectares of land in the state.
 Bihar alone produces around 3,40,000 tonnes of litchi and nearly 1,80,000 tonnes is exported to European and West Asian countries.

 Written by Lakshmi Subramanian

 * Photos are only symbolic (Taken from public domain/internet and any copyright infringement is unintentional and regrettable)